axioned/cypress-starter/README.md

 5. After that add your Sheet Id and API key in the below mention URL
     - `https://sheets.googleapis.com/v4/spreadsheets/SHEET_ID/values/data?key=API_KEY`
 6. Steps doc [link](https://docs.google.com/document/d/1wkjLF2o8HsyXwZ-DcuZnb1JYHF6j4X2wS96jBO6m9AM/edit?pli=1)
-7. Code Steps are added in cypress/support/e2e.js file
+7. Code Steps are added in `cypress/support/e2e.js` file

 ### Fetching Data from Excel Sheet locally added in cypress

+***Note: If excel approach is not in used remove unused code from their respective file***

 1. For achieving this we need to install a pacakage
     - `npm install node-xlsx --save-dev` : Run this command
 2. Add below code inside *setupNodeEvents* in *cypress.config.js* file